san-coding/fastAPI-JWT-auth-feed-app/README.md

 - Used FastAPI for creating API endpoints.

 ### This is my submission for Edvora backend internship assignment
+## Demo Video
+Link to demo video : https://youtu.be/KRYPuZnvHvM
 ## Functionalities
 - User authentication with JSON Web tokens (JWT)
 - Users have to register.